shifterdriver13/project/readme.txt

-this is a fake test git project. thi is another line
+this is a fake test git project. thi is another line after again.

+here is some more text.
+text here.
 all rights reserved.

-copyright some company.
+copyright some other company.